mooyaho-webrtc/mooyaho/docs/docs/getting-started.md

 npx create-mooyaho-server my-server
 ```

 Default port of the server is 8080.
-If you want to change the server config, open `.env` file of root directory of your server.
-To check detailed information about the environment variables, read [Server Settings](./server-settings.md).
+If you want to change the server config, open `.env` file

 Then run following command to run the server